Viserion77/Viserion77/README.md

-:house_with_garden: Brazilian, Based in Jaraguá do Sul, SC
+:house_with_garden: Earthling, Based in Brazil

 <br>